In-Context Multi-Operator Learning with DeepOSets: Universality of DeepOSets for In-Context Operator Learning

 \section{Universality of DeepOSets for In-Context Operator Learning}

-In this section, we prove that DeepOSets are universal {\em uniform} approximators over a compact set of continuous operators, i.e., a single DeepOSets neural network exists that bounds the supremum of the error over the entire class to any desired fixed accuracy.
+In this section, we prove that DeepOSets is a universal {\em uniform} approximator for any compact set of continuous operators in the sense of Definition \ref{universality-definition}, i.e., a single DeepOSets neural network exists that bounds the supremum of the error over the entire class to any desired fixed accuracy.
 This shows that a unique DeepOSets neural network could be learned that approximates in-context any continuous operator to the desired accuracy, given an appropriate number of examples in the prompt.

-We first define the class of operators of interest.
-Let $X := C(K_1),~Y := C(K_2)$, with $K_1, K_2\subset \mathbb{R}^d$ compact subsets of some Euclidean space.
-Let $V \subset X$ be compact.
-Given this, consider the space of continuous operators (in the induced operator norm):